kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 12.md

-3. What are the tradeoffs involved in rereading code pages from the file system versus using swap space to store them? code page: pages for executable code. overhead for going through the file-system we need to allocate the swap space.
+3. What are the tradeoffs involved in rereading code pages from the file system versus using swap space to store them? code page: pages for executable code. overhead for going through the file-system, but dont need the extra memory. we need to allocate the swap space, but will be faster in a swap space.

 4. Is there any way to implement truly stable storage?
-Explain your answer. store data for an infinite amount of time.
+Explain your answer. store data for an infinite amount of time. (i.e we can just smash it with a hammer, which also prevents this)

     laws of physics prevents this.

 5.  (**rather easy, but will take long**) It is sometimes said that tape is a sequential-access medium, whereas a hard disk is a random-access medium.
 In fact, the suitability of a storage device for random access depends on the transfer size.
 The term streaming transfer rate denotes the rate for a data transfer that is underway, excluding the effect of access latency.
 In contrast, the effective transfer rate is the ratio of total bytes to total seconds, including overhead time such as access latency.
 Suppose we have a computer with the following characteristics: the level-2 cache has an access latency of 8 nanoseconds and a streaming transfer rate of 800 megabytes per second, the main memory has an access latency of 60 nanoseconds and a streaming transfer rate of 80 megabytes per second, the hard disk has an access latency of 15 milliseconds and a streaming transfer rate of 5 megabytes per second, and a tape drive has an access latency of 60 seconds and a streaming transfer rate of 2 megabytes per second.